viniciushrcs/email-sender/README.md

 This project consists of a web application that simulates an email sending service.

-The customer can connect to the website, set a subject and a message and the service sends the email.
+The client can connect to the website, set a subject and a message and the service sends the email.

 # Purpose

-The purpose was to create a series of microservices that can work together, using Docker and Docker-Compose.
+The purpose was to create a set of microservices that can work together, using Docker and Docker-Compose.

 In total, 5 microservices were created:
 - frontend with nginx